LaryCxb/Blockchain/README.md

 3. Build and Run program

 ## Built with
-The application is written in Java, with use of:
+The application is written in Java, with use of Java 8 features such as streams and lambdas.
-* Multithreading - used for faster blocks generating
-* Serialization - to serialize and deserialize blocks and writing them to file
-* Asymmetric cryptography - to sign transactions, and verify them
-* Streams
-* Lambdas

 ## Author
 Przemysław Krukowski